 Output :

-You can use different types of brackets on both sides of the matrix.
-However, the syntax of the command will be different for different brackets.
+You can use different types of brackets on both sides.
+However, the command syntax varies depending on the bracket type.

 \documentclass{article}